MIDS-scaling-up/v3/week08/lab/Readme2.md

 Note: `You may need to modify the first line in the notebook from !pip install pycocotools numpy==1.16.0 opencv-python tqdm tensorboard tensorboardX pyyaml webcolors matplotlib to !pip install pycocotools numpy opencv-python tqdm tensorboard tensorboardX pyyaml webcolors matplotlib`

 ### Modify the code to run on a different dataset

+* Now please copy over the train_logo.ipynb to train_chess.ipynb in  the same folder and run the notebook after making necessary changes.

-* Register on roboflow and download the public `chess` dataset (in the coco label format) chess inside the docker container.
+* Register on roboflow and download the public `chess` dataset (in the coco label format) chess inside the docker container/jupyter notebook train_chess.ipynb.
 Search for the dataset and ask for a download link.
 Then paste it below :

 `!curl -L <link from roboflow> > roboflow.zip; mkdir -p Yet-Another-EfficientDet-Pytorch/datasets/chess ; unzip roboflow.zip -d Yet-Another-EfficientDet-Pytorch/datasets/chess ; rm roboflow.zip`

-* Now please copy over the train_logo.ipynb to train_chess.ipynb in  the same folder and run the notebook after making necessary changes.

 * We need to create a folder called annotations inside the chess data directory and move the annotations to that folder .
+Commands like this should help :
+`! mv datasets/chess/valid datasets/chess/val
+! mkdir datasets/chess/annotations
+! mv datasets/chess/train/_annotations.coco.json  datasets/chess/annotations/instances_train.json
+! mv datasets/chess/test/_annotations.coco.json datasets/chess/annotations/instances_test.json
+! mv datasets/chess/val/_annotations.coco.json  datasets/chess/annotations/instances_val.json
+`
 * We also need to create projects/chess.yml .
 Everything can be the same as logo.yml except the project name and the obj_list.
 * The new obj_list for the chess dataset is : [ 'bishop', 'black-bishop', 'black-king', 'black-knight',  'black-pawn', 'black-queen', 'black-rook', 'white-bishop', 'white-king',  'white-knight', 'white-pawn', 'white-queen',  'white-rook' ] >

 * After running the notebook, observe the Average precision values.
 Is it better or worse than in the logo notebook.
 What does this tell us ?